Intermesh/groupoffice-docs/migrate/nextcloud.rst

 Migrating calendars goes via export and import of vcalendar (*.ics) files.

-To get an ics file from Microsoft Office 365 you need to `publish your calendar <https://support.microsoft.com/en-us/office/share-your-calendar-in-outlook-com-0fc1cb48-569d-4d1e-ac20-5a9b3f5e6ff2>`_ and download that link.
+To get an ics file from Nextcloud you need to `publish your calendar <https://docs.nextcloud.com/server/latest/user_manual/en/groupware/calendar.html#publishing-a-calendar>`_ and download that link.
 Afterwards you can unpublish it.

 Take these steps: